 You might be wondering what ‘integrative counselling’ means.
 Integrative counselling brings together different elements of counselling theories.
 It means I can adapt my approach to meet your needs.
 Key theories include:

 - person centred counselling – which helps develop a trusting relationship through empathy, honesty and non-judgemental listening.
-This creates a space for you to explore who you are and what you really want from life
+This creates a space for you to explore who you are and what you really want

 - psychodynamic counselling – which looks at your past experiences and how they may have affected your development.
 It can help discover unhelpful rules and patterns in your life

 - Cognitive Behavioural Therapy (CBT) – which explores the negative thoughts we have about ourselves and uses practical ways to help change them.
 It often involves doing tasks between sessions and reporting back on them.